-[Edit 2/8/19: I’ve received a couple of emails about additions to my list (I’ve added them as comments below) particularly mentioning cheese rolls and cream buns.
-It seems I missed out on the all important cheese rolls as they are more of a cafe (and school fundraising) rather than bakery item, but they sound so fascinating that I will give them a try and add some links soon! (see below)
+[Edit 2/8/19: I’ve received a couple of emails about additions to my list particularly mentioning cheese rolls and cream buns.
+It seems I missed out on the all important cheese rolls as they are more of a cafe (and school fundraising) rather than bakery item, but they sound so fascinating that I will give them a try!
+See details and links below.

 Cream buns seems to be what we would call a jam doughnut – yeasted and filled with jam rather than the type with a hole – I have a recipe for something similar here.
 I think I saw these, but didn’t notice as much as they were one of the more familiar items, even though the name is different.]